CPF at 55 Singapore 2026: Withdrawal and CPF LIFE Payouts

 Apply what you read — get an instant result.

 Turning 55 is a major CPF milestone — and one of the most misunderstood.
 Most Singaporeans know they can "withdraw something at 55" but aren't clear on the mechanics.
-This guide lays it out clearly.
+Worse, the 2025 SA closure rewrote half the playbook that financial bloggers spent the last decade teaching.
+This guide lays out the current 2026 reality clearly.

 Use the CPF 55 Withdrawal Planner to model your specific situation.